beginning of content

 You will likely have different professionals involved in your care, in addition to any loved ones providing support.

-Palliative care services are usually provided by a team of health services including:
+Palliative care services are usually given by a team of health services including:

 Caring for someone with a terminal illness can be very rewarding but may also be difficult and overwhelming.
 It’s important to also look after your own health and wellbeing.

-The Australian Government’s Carer Gateway provides online and telephone support services and support groups for carers.
+The Australian Government’s Carer Gateway has online and telephone support services and support groups for carers.

 Some carers may also be eligible for Centrelink payments.